mohit-k-s/flowgen/README.md

 **Node detail panel**
 Click any node to open a slide-in panel showing the component description, tech stack options (context-aware), and its connections.

-**Export as PNG**
+**Export options**
-One-click export of the full canvas at 2× resolution.
+- **PNG**: One-click export of the full canvas at 2× resolution
+- **JSON**: Export complete diagram data for use with LLM tools to start implementation (tooltip: "Start building!")

+**Configurable warnings**
+Toggle architecture feedback on/off with the "Feedback On/Off" button.
+Disabling warnings speeds up generation and reduces token usage.

 ## Getting started